prifina-admin/internal-docs/component-development/README.md

 Identify ReactJS components that need to be created from Figma UI design files and list each identified component as a ‘GitHub Issue’ in the GitHub [prifina/app-desktop](https://github.com/prifina/app-desktop/issues) or [prifina/app-mobile](https://github.com/prifina/app-mobile/issues) repositories.

-This ensures all components from the designs are correctly identified for development
+This ensures all components from the designs are correctly identified for development.

 ### 2. Document Components